 After a few hours of reveling in filling up carts and checking out, signing up for streaming services and game accounts, he tossed himself onto his mattress and let the furry mass of the cloak smother him to sleep.
 The release of pleasurable reward chemicals into his brain had already been blunted.
 Was this hibernation?

 The next day, an hour past noon, he untangled his legs from the cloak and stumbled to the fridge.
 Could he drink water in a way that’d rinse the grime of last night’s pizza from his mouth?
 The stink of charred pepperoni was wrapped around his gums.
 He decided on cola, instead of chancing it.
-The day was filled with playing online games, purchasing cosmetic goodies from their built-in cash shops, and waiting for last night’s next-day-shipping to arrive.
+The day was filled with playing online games including slot games as he was an avid Slot Gaming Student, purchasing cosmetic goodies from their built-in cash shops, and waiting for last night’s next-day-shipping to arrive.
 He half expected every brown shorted deliveryman to slyly ask him how the cloak was working out, but instead they all avoided eye contact.
 The pens they let him use were blue or black.

 Months swam by, and aside from a bird tapping at his window after he wiped his face off on his pillowcase too vigorously while waking up, the deal seemed very much in Gil’s favor.
 His status online was higher than ever.
 His generosity and enviable gaming rig, as well as nightly streaming in the kooky bear cloak had garnered him a few thousand followers.
 His skin was pale and damp, and he often kept the hood of his cloak as low as he could.
 His few trips outside to buy smokes at the corner store were delayed until it was as dark as possible.
 It was during these times that the cold night air seemed to cleanse him as much as he could hope for.